DataDog/integrations-extras/hikaricp/README.md

 ### Configuration

-1. Edit the `hikaricp/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your hikaricp performance data.
+1. Edit the `hikaricp/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your HikariCP performance data.
 See the [sample hikaricp/conf.yaml][4] for all available configuration options.

 ### Validation